 - The family has given daily written permission in the form of a completed medication waiver.
-Medication waivers are available in the child's classroom or in the CDC office. - All medications must be in their original container.
-We cannot give your child medication prescribed for a sibling or other family member. - The amount you specify on the drug waiver and the dosage listed on the medicine container must be consistent.
+Medication waivers are available in the child's classroom or in the CDC office, or can be sent via Adobe sign from the director by request. - All medications are in their original container.
+(For drops and creams, this includes the BOX they came in, as that is where the prescription and/or dosage in information is indicated.) - We are able to follow all manufacturer's recommendations and/or prescription directions.
+(Please note that we cannot give your child medication prescribed for a sibling or other family member, nor can we give your child a medication that is expired.
+In addition, we cannot administer medication that says "for children under the age of \\\ consult a physician" without a physician statement.
+We cannot dose by weight without written verification of the weight and correct dose from a medical professional.) - The amount the family specifies on the drug waiver and the dosage listed on the medicine container are consistent.